 merchant_urls object.
-This URL will be called by Klarna Payments after a successful authorization.
+Klarna payments calls this URL after a successful authorization.

-Klarna will call the URL provided in the authorization once the session has been authorized.
-The callback request from Klarna will have the following format:
+Klarna calls the URL provided in authorization once the session is authorized.

-This lets you validate that the call made to you on successful authorization is only made by Klarna.
+This lets you authenticate Klarna as the origin of the call made to you after a successful authorization.